-The consultation module within Health Options CS can be used by the clinician with the patient to guide them through the questionnaire.
+The consultation module within Cloud Suite can be used by the clinician with the patient to guide them through the questionnaire.
 The developer has stated that the questionnaire is designed to be fully completed during a consultation with a clinician, this way patients and clinicians are able to explore 'what if?' scenarios to fully explain the implications of lifestyle change and health improvement.
 This process of helping patients understand how their results (and therefore risk) could change with lifestyle changes draws on behavioural principles and can be leveraged as a highly motivational tool.
-The system uses behavioural change where relevant.
+The system uses behavioural change principles throughout to support and encourage discussion and change where relevant.

-The patient can access their results following their consultation on My Well Record.
-Results are provided instantly on the patient's landing page and in the form of a printable report, highlighting areas which were discussed with the clinician during the consultation and could be addressed by the patient.
-The website also contains links to sources of information surrounding health improvement such as healthy eating, alcohol, smoking, physical activity etc. The results are also automatically shared with the Health Options CS for clinician input.
+The patient can access their results following their consultation on My Well Record Results are provided instantly on the patient's landing page and in the form of a printable report, highlighting areas which were discussed with the clinician during the consultation and could be addressed by the patient.
+The website also contains links to sources of information surrounding health improvement such as healthy eating, alcohol, smoking, physical activity etc. The results are also automatically shared with the Health Check Cloud Suite for clinician input.
 The DHT integrates with all clinical systems, so once the minimum dataset for the health check has been confirmed, all data can be electronically and automatically returned to the patient electronic health record via a secure and NHS-approved transfer system.
 Clinicians are alerted to any follow-up that may be necessary.